Tax Implications for Child Support Payments in Massachusetts

 Massachusetts state law protects a child’s rights to financial support from both parents.
 The state calculates child support payments based on financial guidelines that consider a number of factors, such as each parent’s income before taxes, how much is paid for health insurance, and how much is paid for daycare, among a few other things.
 We are often asked how child support is taxed.
-Accordingly, a local attorney from O’Connor Family Law can help you understand the tax implications of making or receiving child support payments in Worcester.
+Accordingly, a local attorney from O’Connor Family Law can help you understand the tax implications of making or receiving child support payments in Massachusetts.

 Because our team has over 35 combined years of exclusive family law experience, we can address questions about how the support you provide to your children could play out in your taxes and income calculations.
 We can also discuss whether you could recover overdue support owed to you from the other parent’s state or federal tax refund.